 The honest truth is that colors matter for a variety of reasons.
 They can cause a person to feel a particular way, they can bring out the importance of your design, and they can even balance the other colors used in the design.

 Our brain has learned to correlate certain colors to a specific feeling—danger, warning, awareness, love, security, death, joy, and even excitement.
-(For more information on what each color means, check out one of my previous blogs: How to Choose Colors that Fit Your Brand.)

 The balancing act of colors is also extremely important in design.
 You’ll want to be sure that the colors you’re using compliment one another in some way.
 This doesn’t mean you can’t use a yellow and a brown together, but you will have to experiment with the shade and tone of a color to ensure they work well together.